 The provision of a service is dependent on the young person continuing to qualify for the service.

-Services to an unaccompanied young person may be withdrawn, for example, where another adult wishes to assume parental responsibility and this is considered appropriate.
+Services to an unaccompanied child migrant may be withdrawn, for example, where another adult wishes to assume Parental Responsibility and this is assessed as appropriate.

-The service should not be withdrawn without the agreement of the social worker's manager.
+The service must not be withdrawn without a Child in Need Plan Review (see Child in Need Plans and Reviews Procedure) and the agreement of the social worker's manager.
 Any such decision must be clearly recorded, with reasons.
 In all such cases, legal advice should usually be obtained before a final decision is made.Where a service is withdrawn, the social worker should inform the Finance Office, if appropriate, immediately.

 Planning may have to be based around short-term achievable goals whilst entitlement to remain in the UK is being determined.
 For the majority of unaccompanied children who do not have permanent immigration status, transition planning should initially take a dual or triple planning perspective, which, over time should be refined as the young person's immigration status is resolved.
 Planning cannot pre-empt the outcome of any immigration decision and may be based on:

 - A transitional plan during the period of uncertainty when the care leaver is in the UK without permanent immigration status;